Om-Kulkarni/Autonomous_Door_Negotiation/README.md

 | **Position** (`Z`): Up/Down                | **D-Pad** Up/Down       |
 | **Orientation** (`Pitch`/`Yaw`): Nod/Turn  | **Right Stick**         |
 | **Orientation** (`Roll`): Twist            | **R2 / L2 Buttons**     |

+## Tiago Files for Lerobot Framework

+The tiago files have been rewritten to follow the Lerobot Framework.
+Tiago/tiago_host.py:    Handles the TCP connection with the client.
+(Lives in the robot) Tiago/tiago.py:         Handles the ROS communication to move the robot base and the arm.
+(Lives in the robot) Tiago/tiago_client.py:  Handles The communication with the host. has all the functions to follow the Lerobot Framework.